Luciousdev/pc-test/README.md

     - When the report is generated.

 There are example reports for [WINDOWS](https://examples.luciousdev.nl/windows/) and for [LINUX](https://examples.luciousdev.nl/linux/), if you're interested in seeing the results before using the program.

+## issues

+- Temperature readings on windows are currently not working. (currently working on support.)
+- Temperature readings on linux can be a bit buggy.

 ## Made-by